techservicesillinois/terraform-aws-ecs-service/README.md

 * `autoscale` – (Optional) An [autoscale](#autoscale) block used to create an autoscaling configuration.
 Requires that a `autoscale` block is defined.
 Learn more about [ECS autoscaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-step-scaling-policies.html).

+* `tags` - Tags to be applied to resources where supported.

 `autoscale`
 ----------